 The transition of the Roman army from ‘tribal’ warriors to citizen militia was achieved in part due to the Roman society and its intrinsic representation (with voting rights) in the Roman assembly.
 To that end, the early Romans were almost entirely depended on their citizen militia for the protection and extension of the burgeoning faction’s borders.
 These militiamen were simply raised as levy or ‘legio’ – which in turn gives way to the term ‘legion’.
 In essence, the so-called legions of early Rome were ‘poor’ predecessors to the uniformly-equipped and disciplined soldiers of the later centuries.

-In fact, the legions of early Rome were conscripted only as part-time soldiers, and had their main occupation as farmers and herders.
+In fact, the legions of early Rome were conscripted only as part-time soldiers and had their main occupation as farmers and herders.
 This stringent economic system prevented them from taking part in extended campaigns (that hardly went beyond a month), thus keeping military actions short and decisive.
-Moreover, these legions had to pay for their own arms and armaments – which at times was compensated only by a small pay from the state.
-In other words, the early legions of the Roman army were expected to take part in battles to safeguard their own interests and lands, as opposed to viewing military as a well-paying career.
+Moreover, these legions had to pay for their own arms and armaments – which at times was compensated only by a small payment from the state.
+In other words, the early legions of the Roman army were expected to take part in battles to safeguard their own interests and lands, as opposed to viewing the military as a well-paying career.

 3) The early Romans fought as hoplites, inspired by Etruscans and Greeks –

 Many ancient authors conform to this Roman army adoption of ‘foreign’ tactics.
-For example, Diodorus Siculus (In his The Library of History) mentions how the Romans ditched their light rectangular shields, and endorsed the heavier bronze shields of the Etruscans.
-This military replication in turn allowed the Romans to triumph over the Etruscans.
-Anon (in his Ineditum Vaticanum) also mirrors this view by saying how the Etruscans were given a taste of their own medicine, when the Roman army adopted the very same tight hoplite formations to counter its enemies.
+For example, Diodorus Siculus (In his The Library of History) mentions how the Romans ditched their light rectangular shields and endorsed the heavier bronze shields of the Etruscans.
+This military replication, in turn, allowed the Romans to triumph over the Etruscans.
+Anon (in his Ineditum Vaticanum) also mirrors this view by saying how the Etruscans were given a taste of their own medicine when the Roman army adopted the very same tight hoplite formations to counter its enemies.

 4) The Servian reforms divided the Roman army into classes – based on the individual’s wealth –